 If copyright exists in AI works, who owns it?

-So will copyright protect everything made by AI?
+Will copyright protect everything made by AI?

 What is going to be interesting to see is how the judges approach the question of originality in an AI-created work.
-When a creator uses a computer as a tool to realise their creative idea – sometimes called the “clever pencil” approach – it is usually fairly clear that the original content of the work came from the person using the computer.
+When a creator uses a computer as a tool to realise their creative idea, sometimes called the 'clever pencil' approach, it is usually fairly clear that the original content of the work came from the person using the computer.
 AI, however, involves the machine doing at least some of the original work.
 The user sets the parameters, and the AI machine does the rest.
-So will setting the parameters amount to that person’s own intellectual creation?
+So, will setting the parameters amount to that person’s own intellectual creation?

 Can AI own copyright?

 Cases on issues like this usually come to court in the USA first, and several have.
 A group of visual artists has started a class action against Stability AI Ltd, Midjourney Inc, and DeviantArt Inc in San Francisco.
-Stability AI's Stable Diffusion software copies billions of images, enabling Midjourney and DeviantArt to create images in the styles of your choice of artist, and does so without permission.
+The artists allege that Stability AI's Stable Diffusion software copies billions of images, enabling Midjourney and DeviantArt to create images in the styles of your choice of artist, and does so without permission.
 An earlier class action has been filed against GitHub Inc and its business partner OpenAI Inc for allegedly scraping copyrighted source code, to train AI systems.

 How to reduce the risk of copyright infringement when using AI